jarulsamy/asciiquarium-docker/README.md

 Run it:

 ```
-$ docker run -it asciiquarium
+$ docker run --rm -it asciiquarium
 ```